 Considerations:

-- Data marketplace model: you still need separate analysis tools
+- It’s a data marketplace: you still need separate tools for analysis

 - Processing capabilities are modular but not AI-native

-Best for: Developers and data engineers who need programmatic access to diverse satellite data sources.
+Best for: Developers and data engineers who want programmatic access to diverse satellite data sources through a clean API.

 Pricing: Pay-per-use credits; free tier available for testing.